 - Other similar services

 The Chaplaincy relies on volunteers and donations to support its good work.
-The annual “Race for Grace” is also an important source of ongoing financial support for the chaplains’ outreach and ministry.
+Our annual “Race for Grace” event is also an important source of ongoing financial support for the chaplains’ outreach and ministry.
 This fundraising dinner—held the Monday evening before the Kentucky Derby—is supported by retired Hall of Fame jockey Pat Day, who is actively involved in the chaplaincy’s work.

 A Non-Profit Organization